Soil fertility: Irrigation effects

 Irrigation is a process by which crops are watered by man-made means, such as bringing in water from pipes, canals, or sprinklers.
 Irrigation is used when the natural rainfall patterns of a region are not sustainable enough to maintain crops.
 Ancient civilizations heavily relied on irrigation and today about 18% of the world's cropland is irrigated.
 The quality of irrigation water is very important to maintain soil fertility and tilth, and for using more soil depth by the plants.
 When soil is irrigated with high alkaline water, unwanted sodium salts build up in the soil which would make soil draining capacity very poor.
-So plant roots can not penetrate deep into the soil for optimum growth in Alkali soils.
-When soil is irrigated with low pH / acidic water, the useful salts (Ca, Mg, K, P, S, etc.) are removed by draining water from the acidic soil and in addition unwanted aluminium and manganese salts to the plants are dissolved from the soil impeding plant growth.
-When soil is irrigated with high salinity water or sufficient water is not draining out from the irrigated soil, the soil would convert into saline soil or lose its fertility.
-Saline water enhance the turgor pressure or osmotic pressure requirement which impedes the off take of water and nutrients by the plant roots.
+So plant roots cannot penetrate deep into the soil for optimum growth in Alkali soils.
+When soil is irrigated with low pH (acidic) water, the useful salts (Ca, Mg, K, P, S, etc.) are removed by draining water from the acidic soil and in addition plant-unwanted aluminium and manganese salts are dissolved from the soil, impeding plant growth.
+When soil is irrigated with high salinity water or sufficient water is not draining out from the irrigated soil, the soil would convert into saline soil and lose its fertility.
+Saline water enhances the turgor pressure or osmotic pressure requirement which impedes the uptake of water and nutrients by the plant roots.

-Top soil loss takes place in alkali soils due to erosion by rain water surface flows or drainage as they form colloids (fine mud) in contact with water.
-Plants absorb water-soluble inorganic salts only from the soil for their growth.
-Soil as such does not lose fertility just by growing crops but it lose its fertility due to accumulation of unwanted and depletion of wanted inorganic salts from the soil by improper irrigation and acid rain water (quantity and quality of water).
+Topsoil loss takes place in alkali soils due to erosion by rainwater surface runoff or drainage as they form colloids (fine mud) in contact with water.
+Plants absorb water-soluble inorganic salts mostly from the soil for their growth, although some non-neglectable uptake occurs also from rain and aerial spray deposited on the foliage.
+Soil as such does not lose fertility just by growing crops if weathering of soil minerals compensate for nutrients exported in harvest.
+However, it can lose its fertility through the accumulation of unwanted and depletion of wanted inorganic salts by improper irrigation and acid rain water.
 The fertility of many soils which are not suitable for plant growth can be enhanced many times gradually by providing adequate irrigation water of suitable quality and good drainage from the soil.